pierre-rouleau/pel/doc/pel-manual.rst

   use of auto-loading and deferred loading is used everywhere.
 - The selection of package and features is done via PEL customization variables.
-- Allows dynamic control of several packages and their commands.
+- Dynamic control of several packages and their commands.
-  For example, PEL support both auto-complete and company, providing commands to activate one mode in a buffer and another mode inside another or all other buffers directly from command execution and key strokes.
+  For example, PEL support both auto-complete and company auto-completion pakages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
 - Key bindings using function key prefixes (F2, F6, F11 and F12)
-  provide access to many features and help learn what's available.
+  to provide easy access to many features and help learn what's available.

   - Most standard Emacs keys are left untouched.
-  - The which-key package is used and activated by default, allowing you to see what's available easily.
+  - The `which-key`_ package is used and activated by default, allowing you to see what's available easily.
 F11 is the main prefix key and all prefixes have a meaningful name that starts with the 'pel:' prefix.
 F2 and F6 are used as global shortcut prefix keys, and F12 as a mode-sensitive shortcut prefix key.

-    - The key bindings following the F11 key constitutes a tree of key bindings with single keys used as mnemonics for commands or further prefixes (and all prefixes have names to help see what's available when using something like the `which-key`_ package.

   - See the `Key Binding Documentation`_ section for more info.

-- PEL comes with a set of convenience features that deal with several aspects of Emacs like windows, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
+- PEL comes with a set of convenience features that deal with several aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...
 These files can be used independently as (*mostly*) independent Emacs Lisp *libraries* if you prefer to use the features